akash-network/console/doc/Internal_Enpoints.md

-# List of endpoints that are not part of the public api
+# Internal endpoints that are not part of the public api

 Those endpoints are used for debugging and analytics purposes.